 Below are key research reports relating to early care and education in Georgia that were commissioned or conducted by DECAL.
 Access the reports by clicking on the appropriate title.

 Evaluation of Georgia’s Pre-K Program.
 Researchers at the FPG Child Development Institute at the University of North Carolina at Chapel Hill are currently conducting a series of longitudinal studies that measure the impact of Georgia’s Pre-K Program.
 The report from the first year of the study is available here.

 Research Related to the Georgia State Advisory Council.
-With grant funding from the U.S. Department of Health and Human Services, the Georgia State Advisory Committee on Early Childhood Education and Care (now part of the Georgia’s Children’s Cabinet) commissioned several studies relating to services for Georgia’s children and families.
+With grant funding from the U.S. Department of Health and Human Services, the Georgia State Advisory Council on Early Childhood Education and Care (now part of the Georgia Children’s Cabinet) commissioned several studies relating to services for Georgia’s children and families.
 Studies listed here include an exploratory evaluation of Georgia’s Resource and Referral System and a study from the Department of Public Health that looked at the use of health screenings.
 Other studies funded by the Georgia State Advisory Council are found under Research Related to DECAL’s Child Care Services Division, responsible for licensing, monitoring, and supporting the various types of child care programs in Georgia.

 Customer Service Survey.
 DECAL contracted with Georgia State University to conduct a customer satisfaction survey in spring 2012.
 The report detailing the 2012 findings is available here.
 A similar survey will be conducted in late spring 2013.

 Evaluations of the Summer Transition Program (2010-2012).
 Beginning in summer 2010, DECAL has implemented a Pre-K Summer Transition Program.
 Evaluations of the first two years of the Summer Transition Program are available here.